puppetlabs/puppet-docs/source/pe/3.1/install_basic.markdown

 | `-ubuntu-<version and arch>.tar.gz`  | on Ubuntu LTS                                       |
 | `-aix-<version and arch>.tar.gz`  | on AIX                                       |

+*Note:* Bindings for SELinux are available on RHEL 5 and 6.
+They are not installed by default but are included in the installation tarball.
+See [the appendix](./appendix.html) for complete information.

 Starting the Installer
 -----